jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >One main point in my first structure was “Highly motivated at the
 > beginning; then the problems start.”.
-After restructuring this became
+After restructuring, this became
 > a sub point of motivation related groups.
 >
 >- \[group-of-groups\] Motivations